Summer Series Rules

 11. Boundaries: The eastern boundary is 79.35.
 Boats may fish as far north or south as they wish, so long as they return to the inlet by the time specified in rule #16.

 12. Check-Out: All boats must pass the tournament check point Saturday morning and clearly display their boat # for verification with the check-out committee.
 The committee will be located on the finger docks at Hillsboro Inlet Park.
 Check-out will be from 6:30am to 7:30am.
 Any boats checking out after 7:30am must do so with the dockmaster at Lighthouse Point Marina.
-Any boats that do not visually checkout are subject to disqualification in the tournament.
+Any boats that do not visually checkout are subject to disqualification in the tournaments.
 Make sure to get a confirmation from the checkout crew.
 You may only checkout of Hillsboro Inlet.
 No boats may be trailered to or from the desired fishing location following checkout.

 14. BIMINI START: 7am - A shotgun start will take place on Saturday morning.
 Upon checking out, boats should station themselves between the north and south stake markers prior to the bimini start.
 The Hillsboro Inlet Lighthouse will mark the north boundary and the Pompano Pier will mark the south boundary for the holding area.
 Boats should maintain a depth between 50 and 200 feet while waiting for the bimini start.